-For this, I use my "Walking Boy."
-A Walking Boy (like the one pictured to the right) is a colored bottle with a cord tied to the neck.
+I regularly have to diagnose whether clients have been hexed or not.
+And if so, isolate the type of hex and ascertain the best treatment to eradicate it.
+For this, I use my spirit pendulum.
+A spirit pendulum (like the one pictured above) is a coloured bottle with a cord tied to the neck.
 It's hard to see inside.
 But some of the items are "alive" (in a spiritual sense), and often make the bottle jump around or quiver uncontrollably.

-To turn this bottle into a Hoodoo Walking Boy, I charge the bottle with numinous energy during a midnight ritual at a lonely country crossroads a few miles from me.
+To turn this bottle into a spirit pendulum, I charge the bottle with numinous energy during a midnight ritual at a lonely country crossroads a few miles from me.
 I then bury the bottle at the heart of the crossroads (a crossing of footpaths in a woods) for seven days and seven nights to imbue it with further power.

-When divining for a hex, if I'm on the scene, I take the Walking Boy - suspended on its cord - around the client's house and garden.
-The Walking Boy invariably begins to quiver - and sometimes jumps violently - when it senses any signs of spiritual poisoning.
+When divining for a hex, if I'm on the scene, I take the spirit pendulum - suspended on its cord - around the client's house and garden.
+The spirit pendulum invariably begins to quiver - and sometimes jumps violently - when it senses any signs of spiritual poisoning.

-If an evil doer has deposited a malign mojo hand or other trick it will be unearthed.
-A typical malign mojo consists of rusty nails, finger and toe nails, hair and pins, sewn up in a piece of red flannel.
+If an evil doer has deposited a malign spell or amulet it will be unearthed.
+A typical malign amulet consists of rusty nails, finger and toe nails, hair and pins, sewn up in a piece of red flannel.

 When doing the diagnosis remotely, I write out the client's name and details on some parchment in black ink with a dip pen.
 Then I suspend the spirit pendulum over the parchment.

 I then call down the spirits.
 And the movement of the spirit pendulum, along with my own spirit-possessed state, will diagnose whether a hex has been laid on the client.

 It will also uncover the type of hex and its severity.
 From there I can sort out the necessary antidote, and can completely dissipate the evil that has been placed on the client, allowing them to get on with life again.